kenhoff/aad-demos/demo/multiple-demo-directories.md

 Note: "Parent" and "Child" directories are functionally identical.
 Conceptually, each demo directory is a "child" directory, while all of the admins are mastered in the "parent" directory.

+### Creating the parent directory
+- Email Eran Dvir - ask him for a 1-user IUR key.
+- Navigate to http://aka.ms/activateAAD and begin the sign up process.
+This will create the parent directory, the global admin of your parent directory, and make the parent directory the default directory of a $0 Azure subscription.
+  - You may want to choose your directory name carefully; your users will have to sign in with usernames like admin123@superlongdirectoryname.onmicrosoft.com

+#### Alternative method:

 - [create an MSA](https://signup.live.com)
 - set up an azure subscription - 3 options:
   - (recommended) use an [internal subscription](https://azuremsregistration.cloudapp.net/Default.aspx)